 Recommendations to the State Water Board

 The State Water Board should use its water rights permitting and enforcement authorities, as appropriate, to require participation in the P&O Study to those holders of water right permits for waters in the Central Valley.
-This is especially important when granting water rights separates water from its watershed resulting in the accumulation of salt in inland areas or the reduction in assimilative capacity of surface and groundwater, such as exporting of surface waters to areas outside of the Central Valley.
+This is especially important when granting water rights separates water from its watershed resulting in the accumulation of salt in inland areas or the reduction in assimilative capacity of surface water and groundwater, such as exporting of surface waters to areas outside of the Central Valley.

 The State Water Board should seek and prioritize funding opportunities to fund a portion of the P&O Study and future implementation of the salt management solutions identified through P&O Solutions.
 The State Water Board should support water resource programs that are related to salt management and should prioritize grant and other funding sources to support implementation of the Salt and Nitrate Control Program.

 The State Water Board should develop or revise drought and conservation regulations, policies and plans to be consistent with maintaining a salt balance in the Central Valley.
-Such policies should balance the need for conservation where adequate recharge is needed to protect and maintain high quality groundwaters.
+Such policies should balance the need for conservation where adequate recharge is needed to protect and maintain high quality groundwater.

 Recommendations to Other State Agencies and Departments